FAQs - Frequently Asked Questions:

 Plasma TVs and LCD TVs both have their advantages and disadvantages.

-Plasma TVs have a superior picture from all viewing angles, whereas the picture on an LCD TV may lose brightness if viewed at an extreme left or right angle.
+Plasma TVs have a superior picture from all viewing angles, whereas the picture on an LCD TV may lose brightness or color detail if viewed at an extreme left or right angle.

 Some LCDs cannot refresh the picture image as quickly as a Plasma TV.
 LCD TVs may briefly blur during fast motion scenes in movies or sporting events.